The Benefits Of Understanding Your Life Story

 Understanding Your Story Requires Acknowledging Feelings

-Understanding your story requires you to acknowledge your feelings.
+Understanding your story requires acknowledging your feelings.
 I learned to admit my feelings by writing them all out.

 I was mad as hell at my parents several years ago.
 I blamed them for failing me and causing the loss of my children.
 My parents were supposed to love me, not cause pain and suffering, lead me astray, and abandon me.